atlassian/data-center-helm-charts/docs/docs/examples/storage/nfs/NFS.md

     **This functionality is not officially supported.**

     The included examples are provided as is and are to be used as guidance on how to set up a testing environment.
-These exampes should not be used in production.
+These examples should not be used in production.

     Before you proceed we highly recommend that you understand your specific deployment needs and tailor your solution to them.